What to feed mice

 - Commercial mouse food - we recommend nuggets.
 These will give mice a complete and balanced diet.

 - Small amounts of fresh fruits and vegetables - as part of their daily allowance and not in addition.

 - Portions of their daily food allowance scattered around the cage to encourage foraging behaviour.
-Wild mice find food by foraging and spend a large proportion of their waking activity time visiting familiar feed sites within their territory.
+Wild mice find food by foraging, and spend a large proportion of their day visiting familiar feed sites within their territory.

-- To be allowed to engage in coprophagic behaviour.
-Mice are coprophagic rodents.
-This means that they eat their faeces to enable them to absorb essential nutrients such as vitamin B12 and folic acid.
-They eat cecal faeces from the floor of their cage.
+- Mice are coprophagic rodents, which means they eat their faeces from the floor of their cage to enable them to absorb essential nutrients such as vitamin B12 and folic acid.

 Make sure your mice have constant access to clean drinking water, as they can die if they don't have water for even short periods of time.

 Give your mice their water in bottles with metal sipper tubes and check them everyday for leaks and blockages.
 Change the water regularly and clean the bottle and nozzle properly each time.

 Follow the links below to find out more about caring for your pet mice.